mohamedmohsenofficial/anuppuccin-custom-tweaks/README.md

 ---

-### Final Thoughts 💭
+### Final Words 💭

-Built for my own needs, shared for the community.
-If it happens to help someone else, then it has done more than I originally intended.
+I built this for myself.
+If it helps you too, that's even better.

-Built with passion, curiosity, countless hours of learning, and a deep love for open-source software.
+Made with curiosity, late-night coding sessions, and love for open-source.

-Thank you for using this project and being part of its journey. 🤟🏼😘
+Thanks for using it and being part of this journey. 🤟😘